Expensify/App/docs/articles/expensify-classic/expenses/Send-and-Receive-Payment-for-Invoices.md

 description: How to Send and Receive Payments for Invoices
 ---

 Simplify your back office by sending invoices to vendors and suppliers in Expensify.
 Invoices can be sent to anyone with or without an Expensify account and paid directly to your business bank account through Expensify.

 ## How to send an invoice in Expensify

-1. Sign in to Expensify on the web.
+1. Sign in to your [Expensify web account](www.expensify.com)
 2. Customize your company invoices following the steps in this [help article](https://help.expensify.com/articles/expensify-classic/workspaces/Set-Up-Invoicing).
 (Optional)
 3. From the **Reports** page, click the drop-down and select **Invoice**.
 4. Upload a PDF/image of the invoice.